 For test location information, please contact email@example.com

 The answer depends on your level at the time of applying as well as your effort towards your studies.
-Some students study in our program for one semester, and others study for two years.
+Some students study in our program for one semester, and others study for a slightly longer period of time.

 Yes, ELLP does have an attendance policy for its ESL classes.
 Students must maintain a minimum of 85% overall attendance.
 Students who fall below this level of attendance in any class will fail the class and could be dismissed from the program.
 Dismissal is particularly serious for students who hold an F-1 visa, as it will negatively impact your ability to study as an international student at Loyola and in the United States.